grassrootseconomics/docs.grassecon.org/docs/cyber/staking-guide.md

 5. Anyone can exchange cUSD or Celo for CAVs to support communities and can also exchange the CAVs to receive products.

+# Current Stake

+To check the total current stake on the GrassrootsEconomics validator (group) check the number of **Votes** [here](https://celoscan.io/address/0xd8457a4b949c1b7Bc26538F54743Aa61EEcA38B6#info).

 # Staking Guide

 Follow this step-by-step guide to stake with the **Grassroots Economics** validator on Celo.

 ## Disclaimer